blog-post-banner

 16_6.png

-Setting Postback URL for MaxConv tracker
+Setting the postback URL for MaxConv

 [PLAIN]https://xxxxx.mcgo2.com/conv?clid=REPLACE&payout=OPTIONAL&txid={OPTIONAL}&currency={OPTIONAL}&event={OPTIONAL}[/PLAIN]